david-pizzi-cg/github-ai-workflow-demo/README.md

 **Expected AI Actions:**
 - Create `.github/agents/prompt-engineer.agent.md` file
-- Define specialized instructions for prompt engineering best practices
+- Define specialised instructions for prompt engineering best practices
 - Include guidelines for prompt structure, clarity, and specificity
 - Provide templates for different types of development prompts
 - Configure agent to analyze requirements and generate actionable, well-crafted prompts

 ### **Phase 2: Generate File Reference Validation Prompt** 📝

-**🔍 Putting Your Prompt Engineer to Work**
+**🔍 Using the Prompt Engineer**

-See your Prompt Engineer agent in action!
-It will analyze the World Clock application and create a focused prompt for Jest-based file reference validation.
+The Prompt Engineer agent will analyse the World Clock application and create a focused prompt for Jest-based file reference validation.

-**What this phase achieves**: Demonstrates specialized AI personas by creating a surgical, well-structured prompt for testing file references.
-Simple and focused - checking that CSS and script files exist where HTML references them.
+**What this phase achieves**: Demonstrates specialised AI personas by creating a well-structured prompt for testing file references.
+The prompt focuses on checking that CSS and script files exist where HTML references them.

 **User Prompt:**
 ```